nick-paul/LightMask/README.md

 # Limitations

-  - This was originally developed for a rougelike engine so framerate and performance were not a huge concern.
+  - This was originally developed for a roguelike engine so framerate and performance were not a huge concern.
 If you have any performance improving ideas, submit an issue or a PR and I'd be happy to take a look.
   - Currently, the blur function creates a black border of unlit tiles on the outer edges of the map.
 To avoid this, don't use the blur function or make the lightmask slightly larger than the renderer size.